Towards Dynamic-Point Systems on Metric Graphs with Longest Stabilization Time: Conclusions and future work

 The reported study was funded by RFBR, project number 20-07-01103a.
-Author expresses gratitude to V.~Chernyshev for providing the state-of-the-art view of the field and pointing to some recent results.
+Author expresses gratitude to V.~Chernyshev for providing the state-of-the-art view of the field and pointing to some recent results, and to A.~G.~Khovanskii for explaining the useful notion of $\varepsilon$-net.